Police: Suspect in Tyngsborough armed home invasion turns self in

 TYNGSBORO, MASS.
 (WHDH) – The suspect in an armed home invasion and stabbing in Tyngsborough on Thursday night turned himself into police Friday night.

-Dequan Hagen, 19, of Nashua, New Hampshire, was wanted on charges including armed robbery, home invasion, assault and battery with a dangerous weapon, assault with a dangerous weapon, and malicious destruction of property in connection with an attack authorities say occurred when a sneaker sale went wrong.
+Dequan Hagen, 19, of Nashua, New Hampshire, was arrested and charged with armed robbery, home invasion, assault and battery with a dangerous weapon, assault with a dangerous weapon, and malicious destruction of property over $1,200 in connection with an attack authorities say occurred when a sneaker sale went wrong.

 Officers responding to a report of a stabbing on Frost Road just after 8 p.m. learned a 17-year-old had been taken to an area hospital after suffering stab wounds to his abdomen, according to the Tyngsborough Police Department.